A string is one of those Object which is used heavily in Java. And this is the reason why String has unique handling in Java(String Pool).

 - String objects are immutable and hence it can be shared.

-There are two way you can create strings in java.
-Both looks same but there is difference between both approach.
+There is two way you can create strings in java.
+Both looks the same but there is a difference between both approaches.

 Important Aspect of String